 Chef Kevin Cottle has been to hell and back on the hit show Hell’s Kitchen.
 He currently leads the team at Fire at the Ridge and Ridgeside Tavern, both located on the second floor of the lodge.
 A graduate of the Culinary Institute of America and a New England native, Kevin was exposed to cooking at a young age and his love for seafood and fresh produce is exquisitely captured in many of his signature dishes.

 Cristian Malaga, who has worked tirelessly keeping operations running since covid will now take on the role of Back of House Food & Beverage Manager & Chef.

-Getting to know Chef Cottle
+Get to know Chef Cottle

-I wanted a dirt bike.
-So when I was 14, I got my first job as a restaurant dishwasher to pay for it.
+I wanted a dirt bike when I was 14, so I got my first job as a restaurant dishwasher to pay for it.
 I guess you could say that a dirt bike was the reason I chose the culinary arts!
-The restaurant was a mom and pop place in my hometown of Plymouth, Massachusetts.
-It was called Daffodils, and it served Colonial style food.
-They had old maple booths, pewter plates and loads of stuff hanging on the walls -- typical old New England charm.
+The restaurant was a mom-and-pop place in my hometown of Plymouth, Massachusetts.
+It was called Daffodils and it served Colonial-style food.
+They had old maple booths, pewter plates, and loads of stuff hanging on the walls — typical old New England charm.
 I liked the chaos that was going on in the kitchen.
 There was one Chef and I would watch him push out food all alone.
 I thought that guy was really good at his job.

 To me, that’s like asking a painter, “What’s your favorite color?”
-I enjoy so many different cuisines, but if I had to go in a single direction I would have to say seafood.
+I enjoy so many different cuisines, but if I had to go in a single direction, I would have to say seafood.

 Hell’s Kitchen was a roller coaster ride of insanity.
 I made it all the way to the end, so I must have done something right for Chef Ramsay.
 I enjoyed the attention to detail he hammered on us.
 It makes every bit of sense when it comes to consistency.
 I loved the fast pace and the surprise turns.